quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 In our latest release, we added a feature to save replays of games to be viewed at a later time.
 The ReplaySaver class accomplishes this through saving replays as Replay objects, consisting of a list of ReplayMove objects.
 A Move and ActiveColor object comprises a ReplayMove to denote who did what move.
-Then, the Replay Object compiles all the moves in a game, with the player who did them, and uses that to represent a replay of a game.
+Then, the Replay Object compiles all the moves in a game, with the PR who did them, and uses that to represent a replay of a game.
 There is also a move counter to show the number of the current move in a replay.
 The ReplayLoader class, then accesses these replays from the replay saver, and uses them to display a replay in the UI tier.